jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 -----
 Here is what I am using on my machine:

-* Mac OS X 10.9.1
+* Mac OS X 10.10.3
-* Java 1.7.0_51
+* Java 1.7.0_71
-* Apache Maven 3.0.5 (installed using Macports)
+* Apache Maven 3.3.1 (installed using Macports)
-* Alfresco Maven SDK, AMP Archetype 1.1.1 (No download necessary)
+* Alfresco Maven SDK 2.0 (No download necessary)
-* Eclipse Java EE IDE for Web Developers, Kepler
+* Eclipse Java EE IDE for Web Developers, Luna
-* Alfresco Community Edition 4.2.e ([Download](http://www.alfresco.com/products/community))
+* Alfresco Community Edition 5.0.d ([Download](http://www.alfresco.com/products/community))

-By default, when you create an Alfresco project using version 1.1.1 of the Alfresco Maven SDK the project will be configured to depend on Alfresco Community Edition 4.2.e.
+By default, when you create an Alfresco project using Alfresco Maven SDK 2.0 the project will be configured to depend on Alfresco Community Edition 5.0.c.
+Until that is updated to reflect the most current version you should edit the generated pom.xml file to change it to 5.0.d.

 The Eclipse IDE is optional.
 Most people working with Alfresco use Eclipse or something similar, so this tutorial will assume that's what you are using.